LacunaOmnibus/MontyLacuna/README.md

   - The more I look at what's there, the more I think it exists as an example of how beaker (the caching module) works.
 I don't think the cache-every-call that I've got in there now is sensible at all.
+  - CHECK the caching problem is way worse than I thought - the cache is _not_ being cleared after each run; I apparently do not understand how __del__ works.
+For now, I've commented the caching out entirely.
 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
 - Ack through everything for "CHECK" and fix.